tomy0000000/tw-invoice/README.md

 The source code is released under MIT license, versions with suffix b represent beta version, use at your own risk.

-The author is not affiliated in any kind to the platform, or MoF in any kind.
+The author is not affiliated to MoF, or the platform in any kind.